About

 SCOWL also provides a web tool to create custom versions of all their lists.
 I used that tool to create the lists for this app.

 If you're not familiar with Spelling Bee, take a look at the Spelling Bee site.
 Long story short: it's a word game published by the New York Times in which you create words from a set of letters.
-A new puzzle with a new set of letters appears every day, and most people try to reach "Genius" level by, well, finding a lot of words.
+A new puzzle with a new set of letters appears every day, and it's generally accepted that you have "solved" that day's puzzle by reaching "Genius" level by, well, finding a lot of words.
+The number of words to "Genius" varies every day.

 Not in any way whatsoever.
 I'm just an NYT subscriber and a Spelling Bee solver.

-Well, yes, I suppose so.
+I suppose.
 But where's the fun in that?!
-Wondering what words I'd missed also started me thinking about the software that was used to create the puzzle in the first place.
-They clearly had to have some automated way to find all words for some random set of letters, then a process for deciding which words to include in the puzzle and which to leave out.
+While wondering what words I had missed, I started thinking about the software that was used to create the puzzle in the first place.
+They clearly had some automated way to find all the words for some random set of letters, and a way to decide which words to include in the puzzle and which to leave out.

-I had in mind a couple of ways you could accomplish that in software, so I decided to write a little app to test my ideas for fun.
+I had in mind a couple of ways you could accomplish that in software, so I decided to write a word-finder app just for fun to test my ideas.

 Warning: Techspeak Ahead — For the technically inclined: the approaches I imagined involved using either regular expressions or Python sets to find words containing certain letters.
 Both ways work, but I ended up using sets.
 The code is cleaner—regexes are powerful, but ugly—and sets may be slightly faster, though the speed difference would not be noticeable to an end user.